IshraqBhuiyan/Circuit-City/README.md

 5/26 During class: created main class and component class.

 5/27 When I SHOULD BE SLEEPING: added the menuOption class and battery subclasses, started on display functions.

+5/27 During class: created first branch, Ishraq is now working on menu.

+5/27 Home: "finished" click and drag functionality, not sure if processing has stacks or not.